Boundary Layer in Flow between Parallel Plates

-This Demonstration calculates the thickness of a boundary layer for flow between parallel plates as a function of distance down the plates.
-You can vary the distance between the plates, the fluid velocity, and the kinematic viscosity.
-The boundary layer (the shaded light blue region) represents the region where viscous forces must be taken into account due to the no-slip condition.
-Outside of the boundary layer (the white region), viscous forces are negligible.
+This Demonstration calculates the thickness of a boundary layer for flow between stationary parallel plates as a function of distance down the plates.
+You can vary the distance between the plates, fluid velocity and kinematic viscosity with sliders.
+The boundary layer (shaded light blue region) represents the region where viscous forces must be taken into account due to the no-slip condition.
+Outside of the boundary layer (white region), viscous forces are negligible.
 Once the two boundary layers meet midway between the plates, the fluid flow is fully developed.